Setting up the Environment

 Setting up the environment is probably the "hardest" part for many people.

 To avoid conflict with other projects, it's recommended to use a virtual environment.
-We will use Anaconda in this guide, you can also use Miniconda or other options if you are familiar with them.
+We will use in this guide, you can also use or other options if you are familiar with them.

 Run this command to create a virtual environment with Python 3.8 named diff-svc (you can also use other names):